03 Mar Current Announcements

 - No seeds, chew, or spitting.

-- Home plate umpires will wear face protection (masks or face shields).
-Base umpires/coaches will practice social distancing and will not be required to wear masks or face shields but may opt to do so.
-(Amended July 10, 2020)
+- Umpires/coaches will practice social distancing and will not be required to wear masks or face shields but may opt to do so.
+Cloth facial coverings are recommended but not required.
+Facial coverings must be of one color, not distracting and no designs.
+Pitchers cannot wear optic yellow face coverings.
+(Amended March 28,2021)

 - Spectators will be requested to bring their own chairs – bleachers may be unavailable, or used as part of the expansion of the dugout.